Do AI Companies Make Good on Voluntary Commitments to the White House?: Scoring Methodology

-We score companies based on information we gathered by December 31, 2024---our scores do not reflect new information that was made available thereafter.\footnote{Since some companies committed at different times, with Apple being a notable outlier in 2024 (compared to the other 15 companies in 2023), companies had varying amounts of time between their commitment and our scoring.} We use information that is deliberately and directly disclosed by the company---other sources such as leaked information, media reporting, or external analysis is not used.
+We score companies based on information we gathered by December 31, 2024---our scores do not reflect new information that was made available thereafter or models that have been released since.\footnote{Since some companies signed onto the commitments at different times, with Apple being a notable outlier in 2024 (compared to the other 15 companies in 2023), companies had varying amounts of time between their commitment and our scoring.} We use information that is deliberately and directly disclosed by the company---other sources such as leaked information, media reporting, or external analysis is not used.
 These decisions contribute to greater fairness when assessing companies and comparing their scores, as companies themselves control their scores by deciding what information to publish about their behavior.

 We gathered information in a three stage process.
 First, we collected key reference documents for each company that describe their practices in relation to their generative AI models, systems, and products.
 These documents include (a) external-facing resources such as blog posts, press releases, and transparency reports, (b) resources useful for the research community such as research papers, technical reports, model cards, documentation for developers, and bug bounties, as well as (c) product policies and safety frameworks.
-These documents were identified through an initial review of publicly available materials for each company and then selected based on their relevance.
+These documents were identified through an initial review of publicly available materials for each company and then selected based on their relevance to the commitments.
 We prioritized materials that explicitly address how companies assess, mitigate, or communicate risks associated with their generative AI systems, as well as those that provide insight into internal governance structures or external accountability mechanisms.